Bobber has a solo seat instead of the double seat which now comes standard on the Scout, chopped fenders and costs $500 less.

 The closer you look at the Bobber, the more fine details you notice such as the tidy cabling, the integrated stop light and rear indicators, and the Indian warhead logo stamped here and there, including on the sidewalls of the specially made tyres.

-The rather unsightly bit of scaffolding behind the bobbed rear looks like scaffolding.
+The rather unsightly bit of metal behind the bobbed rear looks like scaffolding.
 It’s there to hold the number plate in its legal position.

 But since it’s only held on by some bolts, we think many riders will do their bit of customising.
 Less is more!